mafintosh/peerflix/README.md

 # peerflix

 a streaming torrent client.
-it requires node.js to run and currently only have a terminal interface.
+it requires node.js to run.

 	npm install -g peerflix